-Place of incorporation and principal place % of ownership and voting Name of the associate of operation power Nature of business SME Associate Limited Hong Kong 25% Provision of logistic management services
+Nows of the consists Place of incorporation and principal place % of ownership and voting Notice of business Name of the associate of operation power Nature of business SME Associate Limited Hong Kong 25% Provision of logistic management services

 SME Associate Limited entered into a bank loan agreement for HK\$2,000,000 with ABC Bank on 30 September 20X3.
 The agreement restricts SME Associate Limited from paying any cash dividends prior to the full repayment of the bank loan, which is scheduled on 30 September 20X6.